 Suggest objectives and an organizational framework for global business operations.

-Refer to information found in Module/Week 7 in your online course.
+Refer to information found in your Module 7 readings.

 Project start-up costs and funding sources for international operations